Rules of Competition 2021 Dallas International Girls Cup

-Up to twenty-three (23) players may register per team but 18 players can dress per game (can be a different 18 per game)
+Up to twenty-two (22) players may register per team but only 18 players can play per game (can be a different 18 per game).

 Up to sixteen (16) players may register and dress per game.